sebdah/markdown-docs/README.md

 - Reads title from [metadata](http://pythonhosted.org/Markdown/extensions/meta_data.html)
 - Support for the [Markdown tables extension](http://pythonhosted.org/Markdown/extensions/tables.html)
 - No Internet connection needed
-- Markdoc comes with an embedded web server for serving static HTML locally
+- markdown-docs comes with an embedded web server for serving static HTML locally

 ### Metadata details

-Markdoc is looking for Markdown meta data.
-Currently Markdoc is only taking the `Title` meta data attribute in consideration.
+markdown-docs is looking for Markdown meta data.
+Currently markdown-docs is only taking the `Title` meta data attribute in consideration.
 Meta data in Markdown looks like this

     Title: Document title
     Date: 2013-04-25

     This is where my Markdown really starts

-Using meta data in Markdoc is optional.
-If the `Title` tag is there, Markdoc will show that document title instead of the file name on the index page.
+Using meta data in markdown-docs is optional.
+If the `Title` tag is there, markdown-docs will show that document title instead of the file name on the index page.

 ### Syntax highlighting

-Markdoc supports syntax highlighting via the `Markdown` module.
+markdown-docs supports syntax highlighting via the `Markdown` module.
 You can define the programming language by adding `:::language` as in this example

     :::python
     print('This is highlighted as Python code')